grandeurkoe/python-web-scraping-projects/README.md

 ### Day 045 - Top 100 Movies to Watch

-This project simulates the Kanye Quotes App.
-Use the requests module to get kanye quotes from the [kanye.rest](https://kanye.rest/) API.
-Fetch the quotes from the newly acquired JSON response and store it.
-Fetch and display a random quote on button click.
+This project involves scraping "The Top 100 Movies of All Time" webpage (from the [Empire](https://www.empireonline.com/movies/features/best-movies-2/) website).
+Use the requests module to get the contents of the webpage.
+Store the newly acquired webpage content as text (i.e., string).
+Use the bs4 (Beautiful Soup 4) library to parse the contents of the webpage and acquire the  "The Top 100 Movies of All Time".
+Finally, push top 100 movies into a text file.

-For a live version, go [here]() .
+For a live version, go [here](https://replit.com/@grandeurkoe/top-100-movies-to-watch?v=1) .

 ![Top 100 Movies to Watch](top-100-movies-to-watch/top-100-movies-to-watch.gif)